There are different reasons why breast lumps develop. Most lumps are not cancerous and do not pose any risk.

 The breast also contains fibrous connective tissue, fatty tissue, nerves, blood vessels, and lymph nodes.

-Each part of the breast can react in different ways to changes in the female's body chemistry.
+Each part of the breast can react in different ways to changes in body chemistry.
 These changes impact the sensations and texture of the breast, and they can affect the development of breast lumps.

 Some breast lumps feel as though they have a distinct border, while others may feel like a general area of thickened tissue.